feature request #8193

 fix #8193 ElementCollectionField to edit nomenclatural status in TaxonNamePopupEditor

-#8 Updated by Andreas Kohlbecker 11 months ago
+#8 Updated by Andreas Kohlbecker over 1 year ago

 - Status changed from New to Resolved